Mutual Action Plans (or MAPs) are critical for aligning with customers and keeping long, complex deals or implementations on track.

 Use your Mutual Action Plan to uncover all the stakeholders who need to be involved for the deal or implementation to go successfully.

 a) Create placeholders for the stakeholders who need to be represented.

 b) Refer to stakeholders by their title within the organization or their role within the deal (eg. CRO or Exec Sponsor).

 More Mutual Action Plan Resources 💥

 Ready to dive in and start creating your own 10/10 Mutual Action Plans?
 Here are a few more resources to help:

 - Mutual Action Plan template (created with 30 Minutes to President’s Club)

 - Proven playbook examples from top B2B sales teams

-- Rally your reps around MAPs (masterclass ft.
-Todd Caponi & Drift’s Brooke Freedman)
+- Rally your reps around MAPs (masterclass with Todd Caponi & Drift’s Brooke Freedman)

-Figma, Stripe, & Thrive use Accord to execute 10/10 Mutual Action Plans on every deal.
+Figma, Stripe, & Atrium use Accord to execute 10/10 Mutual Action Plans on every deal.
 Book time to get your free Accord workspace and see how it can help up-level your sales.